mcoquin/easify_ai_developer_test/Matthias/easify_ai_developer_test/README.md

 ## Improvements With More Time

-1. **Hybrid search**: Combine vector similarity with BM25 keyword search for better retrieval of specific terms (e.g., "INVOICING_COMPLETED" status)
-2. **Re-ranking**: Add a cross-encoder re-ranker after initial retrieval to improve precision
-3. **Query expansion**: Rephrase the user question into multiple search queries to improve recall
+1. **Query expansion**: Rephrase the user question into multiple search queries to improve recall
-4. **Evaluation harness**: Automated tests with expected Q&A pairs to measure retrieval quality and answer accuracy
-5. **Document versioning**: Track document timestamps and prefer the most recent version when duplicates exist
+2. **Document versioning**: Track document timestamps and prefer the most recent version when duplicates exist
-6. **Streaming responses**: Stream Claude's response to the web UI for better UX
+3. **Streaming responses**: Stream Claude's response to the web UI for better UX
-7. **Caching**: Cache frequent queries to reduce API calls and latency
+4. **Caching**: Cache frequent queries to reduce API calls and latency
-8. **Metadata filtering in prompts**: More sophisticated weighting of source reliability (e.g., numeric confidence scores)
+5. **Weighted metadata scoring**: Numeric confidence multipliers based on reliability tier